SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 ![DataModification3](./img/DataModification3.png)

-In addition, we anticipated that different masks would result in different data features, so we trained the model while applying two different acceleration masks to the same fully sampled k-space data.
+In addition, we anticipated that different masks would result in different data features, so we trained the model while applying two different acceleration masks to the same fully sampled k-space dataset.

+## Details

+### Gradient Accumulation
+Gradient accumulation allows larger batch sizes by accumulating gradients over several mini-batches.
+Therefore, we believed that gradient accumulation would be particularly effective in the SNU Fast MRI challenge due to the limited GPU memory available.
+Our batch size was four, with a mini-batch size of one.

+### Gradient Clipping
+We applied gradient clipping to prvent the gradients growing extremely large by limiting the gradients to a certain value(max norm).
+Our max norm was 1.0

+### LR Scheduler
+We utilized **ReduceLROnPlateau** to vaoid overshooting and improve convergence.
+This reduces the learning rate when the model's performance stops improving.
+We configured our scheduler to wait for five epochs without improvement in the model’s validation loss before reducing the learning rate by a factor of 0.1.

+### Optimizer
+We selected **RAdam** as our optimizer because it improves stability during the early stages of training by introducing a rectification term to the commonly used Adam optimizer.

 ## Reference
 [1] Zbontar, J.*, Knoll, F.*, Sriram, A.*, Murrell, T., Huang, Z., Muckley, M. J., ... & Lui, Y. W. (2018). fastMRI: An Open Dataset and Benchmarks for Accelerated MRI. arXiv preprint arXiv:1811.08839.